North–South Rail Link: Options

-The 2018 MassDOT feasibility study analyzed four possible options.
+The 2018 MassDOT feasibility study analyzed four options.
+The costs, presented in 2028 dollars, include purchasing additional rolling stock, other required infrastructure improvements, and a 3.5% annual inflation.
+Presenters noted that a planned expansion of South Station would cost an estimated $4.7 billion, not including the purchase of rolling stock, electrifying the system, and renovating Tower 1.

 Two options would run under the Central Artery (I-93), one option with two tracks and the other, more expensive, with four.
 The other two options, each with two tracks, would tunnel under downtown Boston several blocks west of the Artery.
 All the proposals connect the northern commuter rail lines with South Station and then to Back Bay and lines to the west.
 Only the four-track option would connect North Station with the Fairmount Line south of South Station.
-Under all the proposals, the Old Colony Lines would continue to terminate at the South Station surface platforms.
+Under all the proposals, lines using the Old Colony main line (the Greenbush, Kingston, and Fall River/New Bedford lines) would continue to terminate at the South Station surface platforms.
 The existing North Station and its surface platforms could be eliminated under all four options, making the area available for redevelopment.

 Central Artery four-track

 The most ambitious option is the only one that includes a new Central station (or Union Station) near its midpoint, and the only one with a rail tunnel connection to the Fairmount Line.
 North Station would be underground near the present station.
 The line would be constructed using two 41 foot TBM tunnels, 125 ft deep, along with cut-and-cover in Fort Point Channel.
-Underground South Station would be built in Fort Point Channel, east of surface station.
+Underground South Station would be built in Fort Point Channel, east of the surface station.
 Central station would connect to the Blue Line at Aquarium station.
 The Blue Line is currently the only MBTA rapid transit line with no direct connection to the commuter rail network.
 Estimated cost: $21.491 billion.